daniele-zurico/apollo2-subscriptions-how-to/README.md

 ### Playground
-- OPen your to this address: http://localhost:4000 and run the available commands:
+- Open your browser to this address: http://localhost:4000 and run the available commands:

 1. fetch all the posts:
 ```